mikopits/.pshu/README.md

 ------------

 * fasd
+* zsh

 Installation
 ------------

-Use your favourite package manager to get fasd.
+Use your favourite package manager to get fasd and zsh.

 Clone the repository into your home directory: